crustio/crust-wiki/docs/storageUserGuide.md

 ### 1.3 Retrieve

-Once your files has been stored on Crust Network, you can access them via the file CIDs.
+Once your files has been stored on Crust Network, you can access them anywhere, anytime as long as you have their CIDs.

 #### 1.3.1 Retrieve files using Crust Apps

-You can retrieve any file stored on the IPFS or Crust Network using Crust Apps.
+You can retrieve any file stored on IPFS or Crust Network using Crust Apps.
 The process is as follows.

 Go to [Crust Apps](https://apps.crust.network/#/storage) -> Storage Market -> IPFS User, go to the "Files" list, click on "Import" and select "From IPFS" from the pop-up list.